Worldwide Guide to Women in Leadership

 1870-88 Joint Hereditary Lord Great Chamberlain The Baroness Willoughby de Eresby of the kingdom of Great Britain

 Clementina Elizabeth Heathcote-Drummond-Willoughby, succeeded to the title of 24th Baroness Willoughby after the death of her brother.
-She was daughter of Peter Robert Drummond-Burrell, 22nd Baron Willoughby de Eresby and Sarah Clementina Drummond and married Sir Gilbert John Heathcote, 1st Baron Aveland, (1795-1867) and mother of one surviving son, Sir Gilbert Henry Heathcote-Drummond-Willoughby, 1st Earl of Ancaster (1830-1910).
-She with her held the office jointly with her sister, Charlotte Augusta, Lady Carrington, and after her death in 1879 with her heirs, and with William Cholmondeley, 3rd Marquess of Cholmondeley.
+She was daughter of Peter Robert Drummond-Burrell, 22nd Baron Willoughby de Eresby and Sarah Clementina Drummond, married to Sir Gilbert John Heathcote, 1st Baron Aveland (1795-1867), and mother of one surviving son, Sir Gilbert Henry Heathcote-Drummond-Willoughby, 1st Earl of Ancaster (1830-1910).
+She her held the office jointly with her sister, Charlotte Augusta, Lady Carrington, and after her death in 1879 with her heirs, and with William Cholmondeley, 3rd Marquess of Cholmondeley.
 The lord great chamberlain has charge of the palace of Westminster, especially of the House of Lords, and when the sovereign opens parliament in person he is responsible for the arrangements, and walks himself in the procession on the right of the sword of state, a little before it and next to the sovereign.
 She lived (1809-88)

 1870-79 Joint Hereditary Lord Great Chamberlain Hon.
 Charlotte Augusta Annabella Drummond-Willoughby, Dowager Baroness Carrington of Upton of the kingdom of Great Britain